smarie/python-odsclient/docs/index.md

 > pip install odsclient
 ```

+Optional:

+ - If you wish to display progress bars, you should also install `tqdm`.
-If you wish to download datasets as dataframes, you should also install `pandas`.
-This is not mandatory, though.
+ - If you wish to download datasets as dataframes, you should also install `pandas`.

 Finally, if you plan to use api keys, we recommend that you install `keyring` as it will help you store the critical api keys in your operating system's password vault.